CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9B - Solar Eclipses.md

 ### The Outline of the Shadow on the Surface of the Earth

 At a distance $\zeta$ above the fundamental plane, the shadow's radius is $L$.
-Therefore, for places on a parallel plane at the edge of the shadow, that is, for places where the eclipse is beginning or ending:
+Therefore, for places on a parallel plane at the edge of the shadow, that is, for places where the eclipse is beginning or ending, the distance to the shadow must equal the radius of the shadow and therefore:
 ```math
 \Delta = L \tag{9.16}
 ```